 So, you look at your own heart this morning, right?
-Is this you, are you that hard baked dry road on the edge of the field?
+Is this you?
+Are you that hard, baked, dry road on the edge of the field?
 Hardened by sin so constantly engaged in that they have literally made your heart into solid rock and the truth can never get in?
 You literally lie in the lap of the evil one who snatches away the truth from the surface of your hard heart.
 How sad.

 That's the way people are, many people like that.
 If that happens to be your situation, you say, "What can I do if I really recognize my heart?"
 You say, "How do you recognize a hard heart?"
-Well if you're looking right now at your watch and wondering how fast you can get out of here and get to your next activity, that's a good indication, if you know you're not a Christian and this is just taking up your time, messing with your Sunday, that's a hard heart.
-If you're not willing to be honest about your hard condition and the resistance of the gospel which has gone on for a long time, the thing you need to do is fall on your knees before God and plead with God to plow that ground because I...you know, I can throw the seed but I can't plow the heart, that's the work of God.
+Well if you're looking right now at your watch and wondering how fast you can get out of here and get to your next activity, that's a good indication.
+If you know you're not a Christian and this is just taking up your time, messing with your Sunday, that's a hard heart.
+If you're not willing to be honest about your hard condition and the resistance of the gospel which has gone on for a long time, the thing you need to do is to fall on your knees before God and plead with God to plow that ground because I...you know, I can throw the seed but I can't plow the heart.
+That's the work of God.
 Only God can grant repentance, and you need to cry out with a broken and a contrite heart and ask God to break up the hard ground of your heart.
-That's where you are and you sense that, and you can sense it by your own indifference to what I'm saying right now as I speak, then you need to cry out to God to plow your heart and break it up, lest you catapult into eternal punishment with that same hard heart.
+That's where you are and you sense that, and you can sense it by your own indifference to what I'm saying right now as I speak.
+Then you need to cry out to God to plow your heart and break it up, lest you catapult into eternal punishment with that same hard heart.

 Well, we'll look at the other three next time.
 Let's pray.